The Ultimate Plow Pose Guide: Everything You Need to Know About Halasana

 • Hold the pose for a few breaths, then slowly lower your legs back to the ground as you exhale.

-It is important to practice proper alignment and to use props as needed to support the body and prevent injury.
+It is important to practise proper alignment and to use props as needed to support the body and prevent injury.
 If you are not able to lift your legs all the way up, you can try using a bolster or block to support your lower back.
 As you become more flexible, you can try lifting your legs higher and straightening your spine more fully.

 This pose can be challenging for beginners, so it’s important to listen to your body and only go as far as you feel comfortable.
 If you are new to the pose, you may want to start with a modified version by using a yoga block or folded blanket under your head for support.